adhik009/GenDatRecode/README.md

 # GenDatRecode
-A R package to recode SNP genotyping data to the format that can be read by linkage mapping softwares.
+A R package to recode SNP genotyping data to the format that can be read by linkage mapping softwares like qtl, mapQTL, IciMapping etc.